What is the Envirothon?

 - Typically held March-April

 The Washington State Envirothon brings together top teams from the Washington State Regional events to compete for recognition and the opportunity to attend the North American Envirothon Competition by demonstrating their knowledge of environmental science and natural resource management.
 The top team from Washington State Envirothon will go on to compete in the North American Envirothon Competition.

 - Typically held at the end of May

 North American Envirothon:

 The North American Envirothon competition brings together from students throughout the U.S. and Canadian provinces who have won their state or provincial event.
 At North American Envirothon, teams compete for recognition and scholarships by demonstrating their knowledge of environmental science and natural resource management.

 The Envirothon is a unique opportunity for students to be exposed to many aspects of environmental science in a fun and hands-on group setting.
 It takes classroom learning to a new level by incorporating field professionals and a real-world look at these topics.
 The Envirothon also fits well into state and national science standards and is a great complement to AP Environmental Science or other high school science courses.
 It can also be a fun goal for a club or after-school group to achieve.

 What to Expect

 Teams are comprised of 5 high school students and can be formed through any type of organization.
 Training resources are provided on the Envirothon websites (envirothon.org) or through your local conservation district or sponsoring organization.
-Regional events will be held in spring 2017 (more information can be found under Current Competition).
+More information can be found under Current Competition).